adonisjs/v5-docs/content/guides/http/cookies.md

+---
+summary: A reference to reading and writing cookies during the HTTP requests.
+---

 You work with cookies using the [request](./request.md) and the [response](./response.md) classes.
 The request class exposes the API for reading the existing cookies, and the response class allows creating/updating cookies.

 ```ts